antimattercorrade/Scholaris/README.md

 * After the scraping is finished a `prof.json` file is created in `./DS/Prof` directory, run the following command to create the index `python3 tf-idf.py` in the same directory.
 The above command creates an index file `index_file.lzma`.
 * To run the server on localhost, install `Django` using `pip install django` command and run the command `python3 manage.py runserver` in the root directory.
 The search engine will be up and running at `http://localhost:8000`.

+## References and Credits 💳

+This project has been made as a part of project component of the course CS:328 Introduction to Data Science offered at IIT Gandhinagar in Semester-II of AY 2020-21 under the guidance of Prof. Anirban Dasgupta.

 ### Note: The aim of the project was not to build a UI.
 Therefore the website is not responsive.